mickcrosse/PERMUTOOLS/README.md

 ## Examples

+All examples shown below can be found in a single M-file called `run_github_examples.m` in the [examples folder](examples), as well as additional M-files with more extensive examples.

-### Permutation tests for multivariate independent samples
+### Permutation tests for multivariate data

 The following example demonstrates how to test whether two independent samples come from distributions with equal means in PERMUTOOLS, and compares the test results to those of the equivalent parametric tests in MATLAB.